0x00000FF/OpenNyoki/README.md

  * `Libraries/windows` : CSFML library for Windows
  * `Libraries/linux` : CSFML Library for Linux
  * `Libraries/macos` : CSFML Library for MacOS

 ## Disclaimer

-* This project is not an official portage of Nyoki Nyoki and have no relations with Compile-Maru Corporation.
+* This project is not an official portage of Nyoki Nyoki and have no relations with Compile Maru Corporation.
 * This engine has no original resources of Nyoki Nyoki game.
 * Nintendo 3DS is a registered mark of Nintendo Corporation, Japan.
 * Nyoki Nyoki is registered mark of Compile Maru Corporation, Japan.